hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol02.md

   Explanation

-  Talos’ IP and Domain Data Center is the world’s most comprehensive real-time threat detection network.
+  Talos’ <span style="color: #bb6600;">IP and Domain Data Center</span> is the world’s most comprehensive real-time threat detection network.
 The data is made up of daily security intelligence across millions of deployed web, email, firewall and IPS appliances.
 Talos detects and correlates threats in real time using the largest threat detection network in the world spanning web requests, emails, malware samples, open-source data sets, endpoint intelligence, and network intrusions.
-The Email and Web Traffic Reputation Center is able to transform some of Talos’ data into actionable threat intelligence and tools to improve your security posture.
+The <span style="color: #bb6600;">Email and Web Traffic Reputation Center</span> is able to transform some of Talos’ data into actionable threat intelligence and tools to improve your security posture.

 - <span style="color: #008888; font-weight: bold;">Question 10</span>